HarrisonHough/TheCauldrenRepo/README.md

 ## Description
 You are a Witch armed with a cauldron facing a swarm of ghosts.
 Brew up concoctions to fend them off and survive for as long as possible.

+Developed for VR, using Oculus Rift and Google Cardboard (for iOS and Android)

 See the game page here: http://globalgamejam.org/2016/games/cauldron

 ## Contributing